Up to 50% off sofas & mattresses — limited‑time deals.

 When a Mattress Needs Professional Cleaning or Replacement

-A good rule is simple.
-Move past home treatment when any of these are true: the mattress was saturated for hours, the odor returns quickly, the underside smells worse than the top, the mattress contacted contaminated water, or the smell is tied to suspected mold rather than a surface spill.
+Move past home treatment when any of these are true: the mattress stayed saturated for hours, the odor returns quickly, the underside smells worse than the top, the mattress contacted contaminated water, or you suspect mold instead of a simple surface spill.
+In those cases, it is reasonable to think about whether to replace the mattress instead of repeating the same cleaning cycle.

 How to Prevent Mattress Odor From Coming Back

-- Never leave wet towels, damp clothing, or other moist items between the mattress and the bed frame.
-That is a direct setup for mold on the underside.
+• Never leave wet towels, damp clothing, or other moist items between the mattress and the frame.
+Moisture trapped against the bed base is one of the fastest ways to create odor underneath.

 Action Summary